U.S. single-family home prices rose less than expected in April, according to the closely watched S&P/Case-Shiller index.

 Despite years of regulatory efforts since the housing market crashed, there's still a ticking time bomb in the home-loan market.
 Can the banks defuse it?

 Applications for U.S. home mortgages declined last week as both refinancing and purchase applications decreased, the Mortgage Bankers Association says.

 The suicide rate among middle-aged Americans increased from 2005 to 2010, and a new study associates that spike with the recent foreclosure crisis.

 Contracts to buy previously owned homes rose modestly in April, a sign that the U.S. housing market is stabilizing despite higher interest rates.

 These 10 cities feature high taxes, high house prices, a high cost of living and a host of other negatives that will wear down your retirement nest egg.

-Applications for U.S. home mortgages fell last week as interest rates rose to the highest level since January, an industry group says.
+Applications for U.S. home mortgages fell last week as both purchase and refinancing applications declined, an industry group says.

 HSH.com tells us how much you need to earn to afford a home in or near America's 27 biggest cities.

 Moving to a new place can be a pricey proposition, and there are plenty of costs that can easily take you by surprise.

 Sales of new single-family homes rose more than expected in April and the stock of houses on the market hit a 3½ year high.